enkidevs/curriculum/sql/dql/basic-selects/sql-practice-where-comparison.md

 Follow the link above to SQLFiddle.
 Run **Build Schema**.
 This creates and populates the Pokemon database.

-Next, click **Run SQL** and observe the output.

-Now, alter the query (in the right-hand window) to return all columns from the first 5 rows of the `item` table.
+Write a query that retrieves all columns from the `move_name` table where the move's `id` is greater than 5.

-Click **Run SQL** again.
+Click **Run SQL**.
 Then click **link** in the green bar below the output.
 This will update the URL in the address bar of your browser.
 Copy the new URL to submit with your answer.

-In the answer field, enter the values for all columns in the fourth row returned.
+In the answer field, enter

-Example: `8, 800, 10, 44, 2, fake-ball`